THE MERRY WIDOW

 (left) Merry Widow - those girls at Maxim's.
 (Closeup from earlier shot; click to enlarge.)

 (right) A different dance shot.
-I see the chairs in front are empty, so maybe they let the phtographer come in and make a nuisance of himself only at a rehearsal.
+I see the chairs in front are empty, so maybe they let the phtographer come in and make a nuisance of himself at a rehearsal.

 Girls' curtain call